 In the above five examples (except for “緑” which was added to contrast with “青い”) you can see the four traditional colors mentioned earlier, which also happen to be adjectives.
 In Japanese, adjectives are placed directly in front of nouns for modification, just like in English.

 Additionally, you may have noticed that in the last sentence, “真っ” is added before “黒い.” “真っ” means “pure,” which is used to emphasize the depth of color.

 Next, I will introduce you to Japanese color vocabulary in the form of nouns.
-To modify one noun with another noun in Japanese, you must add the particle “の”, the particle used to connect nouns and indicate possession, between the two nouns.
-Check out our other article about 10 Essential Japanese particles if interested to learn more!
+To modify one noun with another noun in Japanese, you must add “の”, the particle used to connect nouns and indicate possession, between the two nouns.
+We have an article about Japanese particles if interested to learn more.

 English loanwords of colors

 Good news!
 There is a super-easy way to express colors in Japanese.
 If you think the above color words written in kanji are too hard to remember, you can try the corresponding loanwords written in Katakana.
 Just as there are many Japanese loanwords in English, most of these words are originally English, so you can quickly memorize and use them.
 Nevertheless, these words are thought of as nouns in Japanese, which are different from their original lexical category in English.

 シルバー - shirubaa - silver